arizonaCameraLab/ASDP_Render_Module/README.md

               script to generate the TIFF files.
             - Run the **tif_to_pgm.bash** script from the **FlightSim** repository to convert the TIFF files to PGM files, running for each of the target subdirectories.
+            - Run the **SimToCalibration** program from the **FlightSim** repository to generate the calibration files for each of the targets, using `--configFile` and `--poseFile` to point at the appropriate JSON and CSV file, then give it the target_lateral_N directory and another in the same directory called target_lateral_N_sim.
+Do this for each target.
+        - If taking measurements:
+            - Run the **CollectCalibrationData** program from the **ASDP_Render_Module** repository to capture the frames for each target, providing it the name of the serial device, the IP address of the NIC to talk with the camera on, and target_N_poses.csv file name and the output directory name target_lateran_N_sim (where N is the target number).
+Do this for each target.

 @todo